 Heritage Rocks is a collection of luxury historic venues, all in beautiful locations across the UK.
 Alongside Woodhall Manor, the group also owns Manor By The Lake and Seckford Hall Hotel & Spa.
 Every venue is unique and steeped in history, but all share Heritage Rocks Group’s high standards of service.
 You can find out more about the group on the Heritage Rocks website.

-Book your private tour of our enchanting estate - Sunday 7th April - by appointment only
+By Appointment Only - Book your private tour of our enchanting estate.

 "*" indicates required fields